Gbengard/application-assessment-repo/Stage-1.md

 images

-3. Click on Authorize", to install Github
+3. Click on "Authorize", to install Github

 Images